 There are several customer feedback tools that can help you at different stages of the customer feedback process.
 These are some of the most relevant:

 Artificial intelligence makes it possible to analyze large sets of customer feedback in just seconds.
 Even though you can build an AI solution from scratch using open-source libraries, it takes time and resources.
 SaaS APIs, on the other hand, are a great choice if you need to get started right away, with little (or no) coding, and just a few steps to get you up and running.

 You can create AI-powered solutions to identify relevant topics in online conversation or determine sentiments in product feedback or social media posts, among other tasks.
 These are some of the smartest tools on the AI block:

 As we’ve seen earlier, these are the most popular data visualization tools you can use to create killer reports and presentations out of your customer feedback results:

 Having a consistent customer feedback strategy is key for companies to learn what their customers think about their product, but also to understand how their needs and expectations evolve over time.
 Regularly asking customers for feedback is also the best way of coming up with fresh ideas, detecting opportunities for improvement, and discovering new market trends.

-The first step to set up a successful customer feedback loop is to define your objectives.
-Knowing on which aspects of your business you’d like to focus can help you figure out which type of data you’ll need to collect and decide on the best methods to gather feedback.
+The first step to set up a successful feedback loop is to define your objectives.
+Knowing which aspects of your business you’d like to focus on can help you figure out which type of data you’ll need to collect and decide on the best methods to gather feedback.
 Depending on your goals, you can send an NPS survey, check out online product reviews, or implement a feature request board, among many other alternatives.

 Even though the concept of machine learning can seem a little hard to understand, getting started is actually very simple.
-With MonkeyLearn, you can easily create AI models to automatically analyze your customer feedback and get revealing insights about your product or service.